 Tips for Getting Your Legs in Shape for Hockey

-Plyometrics are explosive exercises that help improve your power and explosiveness on the ice.
-Examples of plyometric exercises include box jumps, jump squats, and lunge jumps.
-This improvement in explosiveness is what helps create space between you and your opponent as well as win the short races to the puck.
+This improvement in explosiveness and power is what helps create space between you and your opponent as well as win the short races to the puck.

 Conclusion